Nishapur: Safavid Era (16th to early 18th century)

 Due to a conflict between the supporters of the Mohammad Khodabanda, the Safavid Shah of Persia, and his son Abbas the Great.
 In 1581, the castle of Nishapur went under siege.
-This siege became one of the events that helped the Abbas the Great to become the Ruler of Greater Khorasan and later the Shah of Persia in the Safavid Empire.
+This siege was one of the events that helped Abbas the Great become the ruler of Khorasan and later the Shah of Persia in the Safavid Empire.
 In 1592, Abbas the Great took back the control of Nishapur from the Shaybanids.
 Shah Abbasi Caravanseri of Nishapur was also built during his reign, and later on, he left his two epigraphs on Jame Mosque of Nishapur on the Ramadan of October 1612.

 Saadat Ali Khan I Nishapuri, Nawab of Awadh (the ruler who governed the state of Awadh of India), was also born in this period in an influential family in Nishapur.